josherrickson/workshop-margins/stata_markdown/stata.md

 $3\times2 = 6$ total subgroups, $\binom{6}{2} = 15$ different pairwise
 comparisons.

-Regression coefficients: 1 subgroup, 5 pairwise comparisons.
+Regression coefficients: 1 subgroup, 5 pairwise comparisons - only 29% of
+relevant pieces of information!

 # `margins` syntax with interactions

-We have a far larger number of useful syntaxes now.

 - Average of each level of `married`, averaged across `race`: